 My family and I have had lots of fun rides along the rivers and canals around our local area and so many fond memories built right from the time our eldest sons were small.

-At least one of them would be carried on the back of bike in a child seat, fastened in and helmet on, often nodding off.
+At least one of our children would be in a child seat on the back of bike when they were small, they would be fastened in and helmet on, often nodding off.
 I could never figure out how they can sleep like that.

-Sometimes we’ve taken the bikes to places further afield when the family were younger, some of the beautiful places we’d visit such as Clumber Park are perfect locations for families to enjoy a pleasurable ride.
-If you don’t own a bike or can’t transport the bikes to the park, they also hire them, all sizes and tow bikes.
+Sometimes we have taken the bikes to places further afield when the family were younger, some of the beautiful places we would visit such as Clumber Park are perfect locations for families to enjoy a pleasurable ride.
+If you do not own a bike or cannot transport the bikes to the park, they also hire them, all sizes and tow bikes.

 Wellbeing and health